Expl0itD0g/Data-Exfiltration-over-SMTP/README.md

-# Data-Exfiltration-over-SMTP
-A data exfiltration tool over smtp protocol.
+# A simple trojan info stealer in python language for academic project